-The Thematic Committee on Conflict Prevention and Non-Recurrence shall work closely with all other departments/units and committees within the Commission to attain a collective impact.
+The Committee on Conflict Prevention and Non-Recurrence shall work with other Departments, Units and Committees within the Commission to attain collective impact.
 Electoral candidates and their political organizations will play a major role in supporting the NPRC's election conflict prevention efforts.
-NPRC will collaborate with local actors such as traditional leaders, community leaders to uncover networks of violence and identify avenues for peace building tapping from the grassroot structures upwards.
+NPRC will collaborate with local actors such as traditional leaders and community leaders to uncover networks of violence and identify avenues for peace building tapping from the grassroot structures upwards.
 The local infrastructures for peace, represented by provincial and district peace committees will be called upon to support the proactive activation of networks which will respond to the conflicts as they arise or where they have potential to arise.
-Multi-pronged networks of response actors comprising the Zimbabwe Republic Police, local leaders, political candidates and the political principals will be engaged so that they are on call to dissipate/dispel any potential or actual conflicts.
+Multi-pronged networks of response actors comprising the Zimbabwe Republic Police, local leaders, political candidates and the political principals will be engaged so that they are on call to dissipate or dispel any potential or actual conflicts.